Debra tells the story of her husband, Colin's, experience of metastatic pancreatic cancer

 After a while of having his symptoms put down to IBS, a bad back and being overweight, I noticed around the end of November 2016 that Colin looked yellow so I took it upon myself to call the doctors.
 They called back almost immediately and got us an appointment and Colin was given an urgent blood test the next morning.

-After a family holiday to Mexico, Colin was ready to start chemo.
+After a family holiday to Mexico, Colin was ready to start chemotherapy.
 He found this really difficult as he was sleeping for twenty hours at a time and had no appetite.
 He also became diabetic, had thrush in his mouth and was suffering with sickness.

 He really struggled with the rapid weight loss, going from a size 36 and 14.8 stone to a size 28/30 and only 7 stone.
 He was always so proud of how he dressed/looked – I found it quite hard seeing him so distressed.